 Infrastructure: lots of investment through Horizon2020.

 The European Union (EU) is already a bellwether in regulating Big Tech and data protection standards and has enacted a number of policies to promote the use of blockchain across Europe.
 Key to the EU’s strategy is setting the right conditions for the advent of an open, innovative, trustworthy, transparent, and EU law-compliant data and transactional environment.
-The aim is to enable a EU-level framework supporting blockchain-based services that respects the maximum harmonisation principle of the Single Market.
-Three institutions stand at the heart of this blockchain implementation in Europe: the European Parliament, the European Commission, and the EU Blockchain Observatory & Forum.
+The aim is to enable an EU-level framework supporting blockchain-based services that respects the maximum harmonisation principle of the Single Market.
+Four institutions stand at the heart of this blockchain implementation in Europe: the European Parliament, the European Commission, the European Supervisory Authorities (ESAs) and the EU Blockchain Observatory & Forum.

 The EU already stands ahead of most jurisdictions in establishing a regulatory space to encourage blockchain adoption.
 The latest legislative initiatives suggest a strong will in the EU parliament to implement a solid regulatory framework that will bring legal certainty to the blockchain space.